Georeferencer Internals#

 The actual transformation math is delegated to GDAL/OSR: GCPs become gdal.GCP objects, the transform is a gdal.Transformer / gdal.Warp call, and CRSs are osr.SpatialReference objects.

-The dialog is created lazily from App.show_geo_reference_dialog in src/wiser/gui/app.py, passed the shared ApplicationState and the main view.
+The dialog is created lazily from App.show_geo_reference_dialog in src/wiser/gui/app.py, passed the shared ApplicationState and app_services (the latter provides the work scheduler and progress infrastructure used to run warps off the GUI thread).
+The old main_view constructor argument was dead and has been removed.

 Core files: